MileHacker Logo

 • No specific "no-go" areas exist.

-• Busy main roads (R6THE hours of 12 to Cork) in the outskirts of town may be less pleasant for walking/cycling.
+• Busy main roads (R6THE hours of 12 to Cork) in the outskirts of the urban area may be less pleasant for walking/cycling.

 • Traffic volume and lack of pavements/dedicated cycle lanes make these roads less safe.